 In the online environment, the best way to work for yourself is to have your own website.
 This can sound challenging, but it is actually relatively easy.
 Just about anyone can be successful with their own site because there is some really good training out there for any skill level.

 I recommend that anyone looking into making their own site looks into the training offered here.
 While it does take time to learn the processes involved, ultimately, you end up earning far more per hour of work with your own site than you ever could through a survey site.
-Why spend time to make a couple pennies, when you could build passive income from a website about a stuff you enjoy doing?!
+Why spend time to make a couple of pennies, when you could build passive income from a website about the stuff you enjoy doing?!